Farhana27glory/A-store-s-log-in-page/README.md

 # A-store-s-log-in-page
-I have implemented a store's log in page by HTML and CSS
+I have implemented a store's responsive log in page by HTML and CSS